OmGodse/Notally/README.md

 * Material design
 * Create lists to stay on track
 * Support for Lollipop devices and up
+* Pin notes to always keep them at the top
 * APK size of 1.6 MB (2.1 MB Uncompressed)
 * Add labels to your notes for quick organisation
 * Archive notes to keep them around, but out of your way